Article By: Leanne Ridgeway

-LO-PAN: (11:10pm-12:00am) After much frustration at my years of missing out on seeing Lo-Pan live and in person, I was finally able to break that curse earlier this Spring.
+LO-PAN: (11:10 pm-12:00 am) After much frustration at my years of missing out on seeing Lo-Pan live and in person, I was finally able to break that curse earlier this Spring.
 They were everything I’d hoped.
 Fantastic sound, driving flurry of guitar work, pummeling low-end, soaring vocals, beautiful songwriting.
 Lo-Pan is a bit of an aural addiction for me.
-Their recent EP ‘In Tensions’ still hasn’t left my weekly rotation since its release in January.
-(Read my review here.)
+Their recent EP ‘In Tensions‘ still hasn’t left my weekly rotation since its release in January (review here).
 Their recordings transition seamlessly to a live set.
 I could see them play weekly and it would be a new experience each time.

-APOSTLE OF SOLITUDE: (10:20-11:00pm) This act was born in Indianapolis, and are gracing the MDDF stage with their repertoire of True American Doom Metal.
-That’s what Corey Webb (drums), Chuck Brown (guitar/vocals), Steve Janiak (guitar/vocals), and Mike Naish (bass) say they play.
+APOSTLE OF SOLITUDE: (10:20-11:00 pm) This act was born in Indianapolis and are gracing the MDDF stage with their repertoire of True American Doom Metal.
+That’s what Corey Webb (drums), Chuck Brown (guitar/ vocals), Steve Janiak (guitar/ vocals), and Mike Naish (bass) say they play.
 These four gentlemen are far too humble and puritan in their adjective usage.
-Apostle Of Solitude are True American Unbelievably Heavy As All Boundless Fucks Doom Metal.
+Apostle Of Solitude is True American Unbelievably Heavy As All Boundless Fucks Doom Metal.
 You were searching for riffs?
-I apologize on the lack of riffs available for you, these guys took every single last one of them.
-They may achieve a sonic dimension sound barrier breach by 10:35pm.
+I apologize for the lack of riffs available for you, these guys took every single last one of them.
+They may achieve a sonic dimension sound barrier breach by 10:35 pm.

-WRETCH: (7:50-8:30pm) This trio of men from Indianapolis, IN seem to look fairly pissed off.
+WRETCH: (7:50-8:30 pm) This trio of men from Indianapolis, IN seem to look fairly pissed off.
 Whether they are is yet to be determined, but ‘pissed off’ easily translates to ‘damned loud’ with music.
-Wretch play some of the heaviest, darkened doom rock/metal/whatever’s loudest that you could hope to hear at a Doom Fest.
+Wretch plays some of the heaviest, darkened doom rock/ metal/ whatever’s loudest that you could hope to hear at a Doom Fest.
 They’ve got a full palette of original songs, but here is Wretch‘s take on Motorhead’s ‘Sweet Revenge‘, off of Bad Omen Records‘ sampler release.
 If this isn’t enough to convince you, then just get the hell off my website.

-BLACK MANTA: (5:35-6:10pm) Not being from the Mid-Atlantic, I’m not familiar with every area band and their history.
+BLACK MANTA: (5:35-6:10 pm) Not being from the Mid-Atlantic, I’m not familiar with every area band and their history.
 I have to root around the interwebs for my nerdful music learning.
 Finding multiple ‘Black Manta’ acts didn’t help matters, but narrow the genre and boom.
 One act from MD.
 (Hopefully, I have the right band here.
 Yell at me if I’m incorrect.)
-What Black Mantra from MD are is a heavy, no frills, lots-o-fuzz, straight up BOMB ROCK.
+What Black Mantra from MD is is a heavy, no-frills, lots-o-fuzz, straight up BOMB ROCK.

 I happened to find these three songs from their 2004 EP ‘Fuck Them All But Six‘ on Soundcloud.
 (That title is the best…)